grexi/documentation/Guides/Python/Django.md

 web: python manage.py run_gunicorn -b 0.0.0.0:$PORT
 ~~~

-The `web` process type is required and specifies the command that will be executed when the app is deployed.
+Left from the colon we specified the **required** process type called `web` followed by the command that starts the app and listens on the port specified by the environment variable `$PORT`.

 ### Production database